byrobingames/applovin/README.md

 To install this Engine Extension, go to the toolset (byRobin Extension Mananger) in the Extension menu of your game inside Stencyl.<br/>
 ![toolsetextensionlocation](https://byrobingames.github.io/img/toolset/toolsetextensionlocation.png)<br/>
-Select the Engine Extension from the left menu and click on "Download"
+Select the Extension from the menu and click on "Download"

-If you not have byRobin Extension Mananger installed, install this first.
+If you not have byRobin Extension Mananger installed, install this first.<br/>
 Go to: [https://byrobingames.github.io](https://byrobingames.github.io)

 ## Documentation and Block Examples